People

 Director of Undergraduate Studies

-Lecturer, Comparative Literature, Literary Translation, and Classics
+Associate Professor of Instruction, Comparative Literature, Literary Translation, and Classics

 Adrienne is an interdisciplinary scholar, translator, and writer.
 Her academic work focuses primarily on Latin, Greek, and Classical Chinese languages and literatures with special emphasis on the poetics of retranslation, experimental, intersemiotic, multimodal translation practices, east-west cross-cultural literary studies, translation and humanitarian crises, and world literatures.
 She is also interested in book arts and the intersections of material culture and reading.
 From time to time, she writes a column on translation, poetry, and classics for the Society for Classical Studies’ blog.